 Why you should add pine nuts to your diet now was discussed in a previous article but did you know you can also derive oil from the seeds of the pine tree?

-4 Impressive Health Benefits of North Korean & Siberian Pine Nut Oil
+4 Health Benefits of North Korean & Siberian Pine Nut Oil

-- The pine tree varieties found in Korea & Siberia are used more for their medicinal properties due to the high content of pinolenic acid (found exclusively in pine nut oil), which studies show can help curb the appetite.
+The pine tree varieties found in Korea & Siberia are used more for their medicinal properties due to the high content of pinolenic acid (found exclusively in pine nut oil).

-- Pine nut oil contains a high concentration of antioxidants, which eliminate free radicals in the body that can lead to peptic ulcers and gastritis.
+Pine nut oil contains a high concentration of antioxidants, which eliminate free radicals that can lead to peptic ulcers and gastritis in the body.

 These antioxidants can help strengthen the stomach if you already have either of the ailments mentioned above.

 It also helps with other digestive disorders such as acid reflux, irritable bowel syndrome & colitis.

 Pine nut oil contains properties that boost the efficient functioning of the immune system and promotes lower blood pressure.